 When you make a deal with a new landlord, put it in writing.
 When you ask for repairs, do it in writing and keep a copy of your note or letter!
 If the landlord won’t cooperate, remind them – in writing – that you’ve been asking for his or her help for weeks and if they won’t help, you will have no choice but to call the local health and housing department.

-Contact a Slum Housing Lawyer for Help
+Avoid Slumlords in Los Angeles and Contact a Lawyer for Help

 If a slumlord has taken advantage of you, don’t hesitate to contact us or call (888) 495-9272 so you can learn more about your legal rights and the action you can take to improve your situation in the future.
 We know how to deal with slumlords.